Omaha Bus and Van Accident Attorneys

-Whether you get to work on a local Omaha Metro bus, place your kids on a school bus, or your church charters a private bus, you trust that these vehicles will be driven safely.
-These large, powerful vehicles require drivers to have proper training, credentials, and experience.
-A single mistake, such as glancing at a cell phone or taking a turn too sharply, can cause a catastrophic bus crash.
+Whether you get to work on a local Omaha Metro bus, place your kids on a school bus every morning, your church charters a private bus, or your mom takes a van to get essential medical care, you trust the driver complete the trip safely.
+These powerful vehicles require drivers to have proper training, credentials, and experience.
+A single mistake, such as glancing at a cell phone or taking a turn too sharply, can cause a catastrophic accident.

 Car Accident Services

 - ATV Accident

 - Compartment Syndrome

 - Delivery Driver Accident

 - Drunk Driving Accident